joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

 ![Zig-zag the zip edge to the fly piece](/img/patterns/theodore/instructions/step28.png)

-With the flace in place, run a zig-zag stitch along the edge of the zip to secure it to the fly piece.
+With the fly in place, run a zig-zag stitch along the edge of the zip to secure it to the fly piece.

 ### Step 29: Bar-tack both fly pieces together